 The world has a single qualifier for being labeled pro-life: being anti-abortion.

 Jesus has many more qualifiers for being labeled pro-life.
-Jesus isn’t just pro-birth, he is pro-life to the core.
-According to Jesus, don’t kill unborn babies.
+Jesus isn’t just pro-birth; he is pro-life to the core.
+According to Jesus: don’t kill unborn babies.
 Or born babies.
 Or grown-up babies.
 Or anyone who was once a baby.
-Jesus requires that his followers love, and not kill, even their enemies.
+Jesus requires that his followers love, and not kill even their enemies.
 To his original audience, the Jews who were oppressed by their terrorist occupiers, this would have sounded like an insane command.
-Thus, by Jesus requiring that we love our enemies, he was raising the bar much higher than just being against abortion.
+Thus, by Jesus requiring that we love our enemies, he raised the bar much higher than just being against abortion.

 If you love those who love you, what credit is that to you?
 Even sinners love those who love them.
 And if you do good to those who are good to you, what credit is that to you?
 Even sinners do that.
 But to you who are listening I say: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you.